kristapsbe/meteo_server/README.md

 https://www.smhi.se/en/weather/warnings-and-forecasts - Swedish - can't tell if they're offering access to data

 https://en.ilmatieteenlaitos.fi/ - Finnish - can't tell if they're offering access to data

+delete forecasts on a source by source basis to avoid situations where the first source clears out data from the other sources too early